 If you’re scratching your head now wondering what you should be feeding your parrot if seeds are on the no-no list as a staple, don’t worry.
 There are commercial pellet foods out there that are specially formulated to contain everything a parrot needs without the excess fat!

 Whether you should be feeding parrot pellets or not has always been a point of discussion.
 Some parrot owners say that using an unnatural product like this as a staple food is just illogical.
 It’s also been said that some pellet foods are not very high in quality at all.
+However, studies like a 1991 one by Ullrey, Allen & Baer do point to pellets being the superior choice, especially when combined with fresh veggies and fruits.

 Both of these points are kind of true.
 Although you can use parrot pellets as a staple, that doesn’t mean they should necessarily make up the vast majority of your bird’s diet.
 Fresh ingredients cannot be skipped!
 We’ll go into those in a bit.